|Credit Building Rating:||3.7 / 5|

 Other rates and fees

-Other Notable Features: Free online credit monitoring, fraud liability protection, customizable account notifications and alerts, flexible due date, no penalty APR, shopping discounts
+Other Notable Features: Free online credit score and credit report summary (terms apply), fraud liability protection, customizable account notifications and alerts, flexible due date, no penalty APR, shopping discounts

 Decent initial credit limit